The scientific experiment in the R&D Tax Incentive

 What is an R&D Tax Incentive experiment?
 One significant reservation that potential applicants have with the R&D Tax Incentive is the need for the claimed R&D to be based on the principles of scientific experimentation.

-Many people who read that are put off because they think that their R&D may not measure up to the sort of rigor one normally associates with scientific experiments.
+Many people who read that are put off because they think that their R&D may not measure up to the sort of rigour one normally associates with scientific experiments.

-Forget about R&D stereotypes such as scientists is white lab coats in a laboratory.
-AusIndustry is not expecting an academic or scientific level of rigor in the experiments that applicants conduct as part of their claimed R&D. The key phrase is ‘principles of scientific experimentation’.
+Forget about R&D stereotypes such as scientists in white lab coats in a laboratory.
+AusIndustry is not expecting an academic or scientific level of rigour in the experiments that applicants conduct as part of their claimed R&D. The key phrase is ‘principles of scientific experimentation’.
 AusIndustry just expects you to follow the general principles of scientific experimentation.